Teamlyzer-PT/PublicDocs/fullstack-resources/techical-onboarding.md

 **Techical onboarding**
 =======================

+Welcome to Teamlyzer!

-Welcome to Teamlyzer.
-In this page you can find some usefull resources you may want to read.
+On this page you can find some usefull resources you may want to read.

 Table of contents
 =================